statsig-io/docs/docs/access-management/teams.md

 <img width="919" alt="Screen Shot 2024-02-17 at 4 24 59 PM" src="https://github.com/statsig-io/docs/assets/101903926/df517c17-acdd-4516-a9ee-bc612a0bfdc9"/>

-**Default Target Applications:** This setting will auto-apply any assigned Target Applications to all configs created associated with this team.
+**Default Target Applications:** This setting will auto-apply any assigned Target Applications to all configs created that are associated with this team.
+Note that this only impacts which Target Applications are added to the config by default at creation time, but can be edited/ overridden as needed.

 <img width="941" alt="Screen Shot 2024-02-17 at 4 26 03 PM" src="https://github.com/statsig-io/docs/assets/101903926/f9a74cb6-e8f8-440c-b394-38ddbc27ae5b"/>